How to build

 How to create a digital bouquet that still feels thoughtful

-Start with the emotional job of the gift
+Begin with the emotional job of the bouquet

-Match the card and background to the message
+Treat the card and background as separate jobs

 Reviewed by Digibouquet Editorial